-A local automotive shop owner was among those honored recently by county vocational schools as 2017 business partners of the year.
+An automotive shop owner, an ice sculptor and an international food distribution company were among those honored recently by county vocational schools as 2017 business partners of the year.

-“Thanks to Mr. Walker, our students get real-world experiences and develop the skills necessary to be successful in the automotive industry,” said ACIT Principal Joseph Potkay.
+“Thanks to Mr. Walker, our students get real-world experiences and develop the skills necessary to be successful in the automotive industry,” ACIT Principal Joseph Potkay said.

 New Jersey’s 21 county vocational-technical school districts each recognize an outstanding business partner annually.